 of acromegaly.
 Currently, treatment options include surgical removal of the

-tumor, drug therapy, and radiation therapy of the pituitary.
+tumor, drug therapy, and radiation therapy of the pituitary gland.

 Q. What would happen if someone with acromegaly disease took over the